-In April of 2006 the Forensic Services Unit of the District Attorney’s Office was created to assist law enforcement agencies in Berks County in several specialized areas.
+In April of 2006, the Forensic Services Unit (FSU) of the Berks County District Attorney’s Office was created to assist law enforcement agencies in Berks County in several specialized areas.
 The primary function of the Forensic Services Unit is to assist police agencies manage and process crime scenes.

 The Forensic Services Unit has expanded greatly since it's inception.
 Originally the unit was manned by two detectives.
 It has grown to include one sergeant, one corporal, three detectives, two civilian Digital Forensic Examiners and one civilian support person.

 The Berks County District Attorney’s Forensic Services Crime Laboratory has met the standards for international accreditation in the field of forensic inspection from the American National Standards Institute – American Society for Quality National Accreditation Board (ANSI-ASQ).
 The scope of the accreditation included the forensic disciplines of crime scene analysis, computer forensics, and latent fingerprint processing and comparison.

 There are over 15,000 forensic laboratories or police science units in the United States and very few are accredited to International requirements.
 The Berks County District Attorney’s FSU is one of only three law enforcement laboratories (Philadelphia Police Department and PA State Police) in the Commonwealth of PA that has been awarded such a prestigious accreditation.

 In July of 2015, the FSU members led by Chief Michael J. Gombar and Sergeant Robert Johnson started their climb towards International Organization Standards (ISO) of accreditation.
 They spent months of preparing, rewriting policies, establishing updated procedures, and implementing annual proficiency testing.
 During this demanding process they continued to balance the everyday functions of a full-time forensic lab.